 - theta0 [tuple] Tuple (type, value) that defines the numerator parameter point or prior over parameter points for the sampling.
 Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - theta1 [tuple] Tuple (type, value) that defines the denominator parameter point or prior over parameter points for the sampling.
-Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - nu0 [None or tuple, optional] Tuple (type, value) that defines the numerator nuisance parameter point or prior over parameter points for the sampling.
+Pass the output of the functions con-stant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - nu0 [None or tuple, optional] Tuple (type, value) that defines the numerator nuisance parameter point or prior over parameter points for the sampling.
 Default value: None - nu1 [None or tuple, optional] Tuple (type, value) that defines the denominator nuisance parameter point or prior over parameter points for the sampling.
 Default value: None - sample_only_from_closest_benchmark [bool, optional] If True, only weighted events originally generated from the closest benchmarks are used.
 Default value: True. - folder [str or None] Path to the folder where the resulting samples should be saved (ndarrays in .npy format).
 Default value: None. - filename [str or None] Filenames for the resulting samples.
 A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically.
 Default value: None. - nuisance_score [bool or "auto", optional] If True, the score with respect to the nuisance parameters (at the default position) will also be calculated.
 If False, only the score with respect to the physics parameters is calculated.
 For "auto", the nuisance score will be calculated if a nuisance setup is defined.
 Default: True. - test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
-Default value: 0.2. - switch_train_test_events [bool, optional] If True, this function generates a training sample from the events normally reserved for test samples.
-Default value: False.
+Default value: 0.2. - validation_split [float or None, optional] Fraction of events reserved for testing.
+Default value: 0.2. - partition [{"train", "test", "validation", "all"}, optional] Which event partition to use.
+Default value: "train".